nadavrot/compressor/README.md

 # Compressor

-Compressor is an implementation of a modern compressor that uses LZ matching and entropy coding (fse).
+**Compressor** is an implementation of a modern lossless compressor that uses LZ matching and entropy coding (fse).
 The compressor is able to achieve compression rates that are similar to gzip, zstandard and lzfse.
-The compressor is written in rust without external dependencies and should be readable.
+The compressor is written in rust without external dependencies.
+The code is written in a clear way for educational purposes.

+The matcher in this project has a non-trivial look-ahead parser, and a multi-way cache.
+The FSE encoder is similar to the encoders used by zstd and lzfse.

-# Command line tool
+## Command line tool

 The compressor comes with a command line tool that can compress and decompress files.
-To enable detailed logging set the environment variable RUST_LOG=info.
+To enable detailed logging set the environment variable `RUST_LOG=info`.

 ```txt
 $ cli ./data/bench/dickens -o /tmp/dickens.rz